twilio-jyoung/Signal2025AzureConversationRelay/readme.md

   - Twilio
     - Copy your `Account SID` and `Auth Token` into your settings file from the [Twilio Account Dashboard](https://console.twilio.com/)

+- Ensure SDKs are working

+  - `dotnet --version`
+    - You should see 9.\*.
+If you don't you may need to add dotnet to your path.
+  - `azd auth login`
+    - You should be asked to login via the portal.

 - Start Azurite using the Azurite Extention from the Command Palette

   - `>Azurite: Start`

-- Run the app using the Functions Extension from the Command Palette
+- Run the app from the terminal

-  - `>Azure Functions: Start`
+  - `func start`

 - Open a terminal and start ngrok